PLP-MERN-Stack-Development/week-7-devops-deployment-assignment-ericjazmawira/Week7-Assignment.md

    - Documentation of your monitoring setup
 7. Your submission will be automatically graded based on the criteria in the autograding configuration
 8. The instructor will review your submission after the autograding is complete

+I would like a shortcut on my pc where the user(not so techy) will be clicking.